cortex-cms/cortex/CONTRIBUTING.md

   * Names should be dense, yet informative.
 For example, `Testing` is not an appropriate PR name, nor is `For update_url task, must use the body method to actually retrieve the stream from the S3 GetObjectOutput`.
   PR names are more high-level than commit messages.
-  * PRs should be tagged appropriately (i.e. enhancement, bug, etc).
+  * PRs should be tagged appropriately (i.e. `enhancement`, `bug`, etc).
 Tags should be preferred over including things like 'bug' in the PR name.
+  * PR Descriptions should be a clearly-separated, bulleted list summarizing what's contained in the commits, as well as any relevant notes or considerations for developers or ops.
+It should also detail any potential follow-up issues.
   * If working with a versioned library, open source users should not include version bumps or changelog updates in their PRs.

-From here, it's up to the Cortex maintenance team (<employersitecontentproducts@cb.com>).
+From here, it's up to the Cortex maintenance team (<employersitecontentproducts@cb.com>) to review your Pull Request.
 We operate in 2-week sprint lifecycles, but we'll try to get to your request or contribution sooner.
 We may suggest further improvements or alternatives, or the community at large may have input.

 Some things that will increase the chances that your pull request will be accepted:

 * Write [good tests][tests]
 * Write [good commit messages][commit]
+* Be consistent
 * If applicable, suggest additional options or alternatives, follow-up issues or potential future improvements

 [issue]: https://github.com/cbdr/cortex/issues